FAQs – Cortico on Campus

 What you’ll gain from taking part:

-Elevate your skills in leadership, project design, and conversation hosting & analysis
+• Grow your skills in leadership, project design, and conversation hosting & analysis

-Join a growing network of constructive conversation practitioners, with opportunities to present your work in collaboration with the MIT Center for Constructive Communication
+• Join a national fellowship of student conversation leaders—with opportunities to present your work in collaboration with MIT CCC

 What is Cortico on Campus?